Andrew Bird: Break It Yourself (2011–2015)

 In late 2011 Bird signed to the record label Mom + Pop Music.
 Andrew Bird's first release for the label was the soundtrack to the film Norman, which included his original score as well as songs by other artists.
 Bird sequenced the soundtrack to flow as a stand-alone album rather than a compilation of music from the film.
 Its music supervisor, Peymon Maskan, told HitQuarters: "The best compliment I've heard is that without having seen the film, you can imagine it by listening to the soundtrack.
 The sequence is a big part of that effect."

-On December 6, Bird announced a new album Break it Yourself, the follow up to 2009's Noble Beast.
+On December 6, Bird announced a new album Break it Yourself, the follow-up to 2009's Noble Beast.

 In 2011 "Andrew Bird: Fever Year", a feature-length concert documentary on Bird's year-long tour, had its World Premiere at Lincoln Center with the prestigious New York Film Festival.
 The film's festival-only run closed in 2013 after screening in over ninety international festivals and winning nine awards.
 "Fever Year" depicts Bird and his band during the final months of a tour during which he reportedly suffered from constant fever.
 When asked on her website if the film will be released on DVD, director Xan Aranda stated that the film was commissioned by and belongs to Bird, thus the release is up to him to decide.
 Andrew Bird: Fever Year also features Martin Dosh, Michael Lewis, Jeremy Ylvisaker, and St. Vincent (Annie Clark).

 In September 2012, Bird announced Hands Of Glory, a companion EP to Break it Yourself.
 The album was released on October 30.

 In 2014, Andrew Bird's song "Pulaski at Night" was featured in the second-season premiere episode of Orange Is the New Black.
 "Pulaski at Night" was also featured in the first season of Paolo Sorrentino's The Young Pope.

-On June 10, 2014, Andrew Bird released his album Things Are Really Great Here, Sort Of…, an album of covers of The Handsome Family and Bird's first record that does not contain any of his own compositions.
+On June 10, 2014, Andrew Bird released his album Things Are Really Great Here, Sort Of..., an album of covers of The Handsome Family and Bird's first record that does not contain any of his own compositions.

 Are You Serious (2016–2018)

 On April 1, 2016, Bird released his tenth solo album, Are You Serious with Loma Vista Recordings.
-The album featured guest vocals from Fiona Apple and includes Bird's earlier track, "Pulaski at Night", now renamed "Pulaski."
+The album featured guest vocals from Fiona Apple and includes a reworked version of Bird's earlier track, "Pulaski at Night", now renamed "Pulaski".
 A total of 6 songs from the album have been released as singles as of August 2017.

 Andrew Bird toured in support of Are You Serious through much of 2016 and 2017.

-He appeared in episode 14 of the Hulu series The Path, February 8, 2017, playing "Roma Fade" as part of a "private concert".
+He appeared in episode 14 of the Hulu series The Path, February 8, 2017, playing "Roma Fade" as part of a "private concert."

+He wrote and performed the soundtrack to Lynn Sheltons 2017 film Outside In (film).

 On November 2, 2018, he released the single "Bloodless" backed with "Capital Crimes".